alexgroom/ocp3.11-all-in-one/README.md

 Reverse lookup on that address returns Telenet in Söflingen, Germany!!

 Fixed this by patching the iptables to route this IP back to the host IP

+Resolv.conf gets setup wrongly during installation, a corrected version is attached.
+By default it assumes dynu.net is the search root which is wrong, since things don't start until <host>.dynu.net.